turnierplan-NET/turnierplan.NET/README.md

 > [!TIP]
 > It is recommended to *not* use the `latest` tag.
 Rather, pin your docker services to a specific image version.

+### Using Azure Blob Storage for image storage

+TODO: Write this section

 ### Using AWS S3 for image storage

 If you prefer to store uploaded images in an AWS S3 or S3-compatible bucket, add the following environment variables to your deployment: